 Years of social media exposure have conditioned us to be comfortable with sharing any and all of our information.
 From special events to private moments and even intimate pictures, it would appear that nothing is sacred anymore.

 Later on, there was MSN, AOL Instant Messenger (AIM), Friendster, Myspace, and Facebook.
 On these platforms, people shared pictures, interests, hobbies, and chatted with one another.
+Some people even cheated on their significant others on social media or messenger apps.

 Then came the introduction of mobile phones - where we exchanged short messages (SMS) with one another.
 But SMS was awkward and janky at times plus it would take minutes to send a single low-resolution picture.